 Winning an award is a fantastic way to boost your profile and become known in your local area, your industry, across the country or even worldwide.
-There are a multitude of awards which are run throughout most industries, by your local business networking organisations or Chamber of Commerce, or high profile national awards.
+There are a multitude of industry awards, those run by your local business networking organisations or Chamber of Commerce, or high profile national awards.
 Using the services of an established awards nomination writer can assist in presenting the best possible submission and boost your chances of standing out from your competition.

 9. Form your tribe